Documents & Filing Forms

 Electronic Submission Software - Installation Manual

-Note: This also applies to Fom 3-Q - Comprehensive Quarterly Financial and Operating Report
+Note: This also applies to Form 1-F and Form 3-Q - Comprehensive Quarterly Financial and Operating Report

 The FERC Form 1 Submission Software (FOSS) is downloaded from the FERC Forms Server via the Internet.
 The downloaded file is an installation file.
 It is used to install the application on your workstation.
 Once the software is installed at your site, the installation file is no longer needed and can be deleted.

 Once the software is installed it will appear in your workstation "Start Menu" under a Program Group called "FERC Applications".
 You would start the software by clicking on "Start/FERC Applications/Form 1 Submission Software".